 In January 2005, Pamela was approached by country music artist, Doug Stone, (artist of ‘I’d be Better off in a Pine Box,’ and ‘A Jukebox with a Country Song’) to hit the road as his keyboard player and backup vocalist, performing a 26 song set list made up of Doug’s top 10 country hits.

 In November 2009, after several years of writing, recording and performing in various bands around Nashville, Pamela decided it was time to once again put together her own band.
 She auditioned and hired Seattle bassist, Chris Gadler (son of legendary Nashville bassist, Larry Gadler;) Nashville drummer, Tyler Parkey (Alan Jackson;) West Palm Beach guitarist John Beemiller (Donald ‘Duck’ Dunn;) and Cleveland guitarist Andy Leab.
-Together, in 2010 they were chosen to be the house band for the World Famous Wildhorse Saloon for a year and as a house band for the NHL Nashville Predators.
+Together, in 2010 they were chosen as the houseband for the World Famous Wildhorse Saloon for one year and as a houseband for the NHL Nashville Predators.
 They opened for Jimmy Buffett at Bridgestone Arena in 2011.
 Pamela and Chris continued performing at Bridgestone Arena and at various special events around Nashville for the Nashville Predators from October 2010-February 2020.

 They also recorded a 6-song original EP with their band in Nashville, collaborating again with Pamela’s longtime friend and engineer, Bartley Pursley, as well as engineer and keyboardist, Steve Peffer (Alabama.)

-The Last Call Orchestra is currently preparing to record and release a new EP in the fall of 2021, with Grammy Hall of Fame saxophonist/producer and Pamela’s long time friend, Charlie Chalmers in Branson, Missouri.
+The Last Call Orchestra recorded a new EP in the fall of 2021 with Grammy Hall of Fame saxophonist/producer and Pamela’s long time friend, Charlie Chalmers in Branson, Missouri.
+Simply entitled ‘Saxxy,’ it features the Aretha Franklin classic ‘Chain of Fools,’ with Pamela and Charlie performing all of Charlie’s original horn parts written for the track.

 Pamela is also honored to regularly perform ‘The Star Spangled Banner’ and ‘O Canada’ for Major League Baseball, representing both the Pittsburgh Pirates and the Tampa Bay Rays.